 Both the Pregnant Workers Fairness Act (PWFA) and the Family Medical Leave Act (FMLA) play a crucial role in supporting pregnant employees, each offering unique protections.
-Understanding these differences is key to creating a supportive workplace for all.
+Understanding how PWFA and FMLA differ, and how they can overlap in practice, helps HR teams build a process employees can use and managers can follow.

 How do these two landmark acts compare?
 How do they ensure pregnant employees receive the accommodations and support they need?
 Let’s explore the key differences between the PWFA and FMLA and their broader implications for employers and employees.